joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

 |aaaaaaaaaa|9Vbtacpg9V|
 |eeeeeeeeee|wcZQAYuewc |

+So this seems to be a polyalphabetic cipher.
 To get hold of the clear text password the script [vending-password.sh](https://github.com/joergschwarzwaelder/hhc2020/blob/master/Additional/vending-password.sh) goes through all characters in scope on all positions of the encoded password and creates the encoded representation.
 The script determined that the password is **CandyCane1**.

-To speed up the process the syscall `nanosleep` can be intercepted:
+To speed up the process the syscall `nanosleep` can be intercepted so that no wait activity is performed:
 ```
 elf@73a9db05c841 ~/lab $ cat sleep.c
 #include <time.h>